davikrehalt/blog/fourier-theory.md

 The one and only, classical Fourier transform (up to some constants who nobody cares (but maybe we should?))

 $$\mathcal{F}(f) := \int_{\mathbb{R}}{f(x)e^{2 \pi i t x} dx}$$

+Beautiful, no?
+Transforming function space to character space (I guess frequency space is what most sane people call it).
+And we have some theorems about turning convolutions to products.
+Let's see that.
+The key idea here is of course the following identity.

+$$\mu^*P \cong \pi_{1,3}^*P \otimes \pi_{2,3}^*P$$

+You're probably thinking WTF at this moment, where is any of this symbols coming from?